Individuals and Families

 - Teach your family and friends about fever control and taking their temperature.

-- Teach your family and friends to stay away from others as much as possible if they are sick.
+- Teach your family and friends to stay away from others as much as possible if they

 - Use a disinfectant on contaminated surfaces.